- A fifth-wheel is a special type of RV trailer. It must be towed, so it requires a full-size or heavy-duty pickup truck.

-The price on many fifth wheels can vary greatly depending on make, model, and size.
+The price on many fifth-wheels can vary greatly depending on make, model, and size.
 Certain amenities can also increase or decrease the cost of your fifth wheel camper.
 For standard models, prices usually range from $20,000 all the way up to $150,000.
-The cost of your unit is completely contingent on how fancy you really want to get and your budget (obviously).
-That being said, the large price range of the various types of fifth wheel RVs makes for tons of different layouts and added features.
+The cost of your unit is completely contingent on how plush you want your unit to be and your budget.
+That being said, the wide price range of the various types of fifth wheel RVs allow for many different layouts and added features.

 Even with all its benefits, there are some downsides to a fifth-wheel:

-If you need further assistance or have any questions or concerns, please don't hesitate to reach out to us at email@example.com.
-We're more than happy to help!
+If you need further assistance or have any questions or concerns, please don't hesitate to reach out to us.
+We're, as always, more than happy to help!

 Adopt The Unique Method

 You bought your RV so you could enjoy life and spend time with family and friends.
 The last thing you want to do is waste precious time and money on fixing wastewater holding tank problems.
 Keeping your tanks in peak operating condition doesn’t have to be hard, confusing, or expensive if you follow our proven process: The Unique Method.